yusufmalikul/bloggy/README.md

 bloggy server
 ```

 Visit http://localhost:8080 to see your blog.
+You can also deploy the static files to your server.

+# License
+MIT